tmiller02/cookiecutter-django-react-ansible/{{ cookiecutter.project_slug }}/docs/backend_app.md

 (venv) [{{ cookiecutter.project_slug }}]$ python manage.py test
 ```

-### Selenium X11 forwarding
+### Selenium X11 forwarding (Optional)

-The tests have been set up so selenium may be used for any browser-reliant
+The tests have been set up so Selenium and Firefox may be used for any
-tests.
+browser-reliant tests.

 The browser is set up to run in headless mode by default.
 However, if you
 have an X11 server running on your host machine, you can change this to display